A robust contaminated discrete Weibull regression model for outlier-prone count data: Application to hospital length-of-stay data

 \subsection{Residual checks and leave-one-out cross-validation}

 \autoref{fig:LOS_residuals} shows the simulation-based residual diagnostics for the TDW and cTDW models.
 The cTDW residuals align more closely with the uniform diagonal than those from the TDW model.
-LOO cross-validation likewise favors the cTDW, with $\mathrm{LOOIC}\approx19~583$, compared with $\mathrm{LOOIC}\approx19~750$ for the TNB, and $\mathrm{LOOIC}\approx20~304$ for the TDW.
-As the model with the smallest LOOIC is regarded as the preferred one, the cTDW provides the best expected predictive performance.
+LOO cross-validation likewise favors the cTDW, with $\mathrm{LOOIC}\approx19~541$, compared with $\mathrm{LOOIC}\approx19~750$ for the TNB, and $\mathrm{LOOIC}\approx20~304$ for the TDW.
+As the model with the smallest LOOIC is considered the preferred one, the cTDW yields the best expected predictive performance.
 Residual checks for the TNB show departures similar to the TDW (see Supporting Information, { Web} \autoref{sec:WEB_FIGURES}; QQ plot in { Web} \autoref{fig:LOS_TNB_residuals}).